Environmental Justice Video Challenge for Students

 Each video entry must be accompanied with the following paperwork:

 - A written transcript in English (as well as another language if applicable) of the video for closed-captioning purposes

 - EJ Video Challenge for Students Entry Form (pdf)

-- EPA Multimedia Consent Form for use with Video, Photo(s), or Voice Recording(s) - you must submit a completed consent form for each individual who appears in your video submission
+- EPA Multimedia Consent Form (pdf) - you must submit a completed consent form for each individual who appears in your video submission

 - EJ Video Challenge Video-Audio-Photo License Agreement (pdf) - this completed form must be submitted with your entry